elmahio/documentation/docs/logging-to-elmah-io-from-aspnet-core.md

 }
 ```

-When catching an exception, you simply call the `Ship` extension method with the current HTTP context as parameter.
+When catching an exception (in this example an [DivideByZeroException](https://elmah.io/exceptions/System.DivideByZeroException/)), you call the `Ship` extension method with the current HTTP context as parameter.

 From `Elmah.Io.AspNetCore` version `3.12.*` or newer, you can log manually using the `ElmahIoApi` class as well: